vinodchintapenta/cloud-solution-architect-guide/cloud-solution-architect-guide/20-whiteboarding-guide.md

 ---

-> Swiss Re final round will have a whiteboarding session.
+> final round will have a whiteboarding session.
 This guide tells you exactly what to do, say, and draw.

 ---